mfumagalli/ngsSim/examples/README.md

 * `.frq`: true Site Frequency Spectrum, tab-separated, from 0 to 48 frequencies of derived alleles;
 * `.args`: arguments used in the simulation;
 * `.par`: simulation settings at each site (on rows): drawn ancestral population allele frequency, inbreeding coefficient, first value of FST, second value of FST;
-* `.seq.gz`: sequencing reads in ACGT format, with A always representing the ancestral state;
+* `.seq.gz`: sequencing reads in ACGT format, with A always representing the ancestral state; each row represents a site for each population, with individual reads being tab-separated;
 * `.glf.gz`: genotype likelihoods as doubles in binary format;